 2. Features

-Besides budget, consider whether the accounting tool’s features fit your needs.
+Besides the budget, consider whether the accounting tool’s features fit your needs.
 List essential functions like invoicing, expense tracking, and financial reporting.
 Also, look for software that integrates smoothly with other tools you use.

 3. Scalability